handav/sfpc_code_narratives/README.md

 This audiobot requires four packages (you can use 'pip install package_name' or your installer of choice):

-os (operating system, to access your environment variables)
+os (operating system, to access your environment variables) (this is already pre-installed)

 twython (for interacting with the Twitter API)